crazyyy/wp-framework/wordpress/wp-content/plugins/ewww-image-optimizer/readme.txt

 = 3.3.0 =
 * Requires PHP 5.3+.
 All sites hosted on Pantheon will now use "relative" paths.
 Existing Pantheon sites will need to update the ewwwio_images table to match (contact support for help), or disable this function by setting EWWW_IMAGE_OPTIMIZER_RELATIVE to false in wp-config.php.

-= 3.2.3 =
-* The bulk scanner will now attempt to auto-detect how much memory is available to avoid exceeding memory limits within PHP.
-Some webhosts do not allow the ini_get() function, so the plugin will fall back to the current memory usage plug 16MB.
-If you need to set the memory limit for EWWW IO manually, you can do so with the EWWW_MEMORY_LIMIT constant in wp-config.php.

-= 2.9.0 =
-* changed: JPG quality setting applies to conversion AND image editing (but not regular optimization), so that you can override the WP default of 82 (it is NOT recommended to increase the quality)
-* added: parallel optimization for Media uploads (original and resizes are done concurrently), turn off under Advanced if it affects site performance

 == Contact and Credits ==

 Written by [Shane Bishop](https://ewww.io).
 Based upon CW Image Optimizer, which was written by [Jacob Allred](http://www.jacoballred.com/) at [Corban Works, LLC](http://www.corbanworks.com/).
 CW Image Optimizer was based on WP Smush.it.
 Jpegtran is the work of the Independent JPEG Group.
 PEL is the work of Martin Geisler, Lars Olesen, and Erik Oskam.
+ExactDN class based upon the Photon module from Jetpack.

 = optipng =